chenshuiping/learngit/readme.txt

 =======
 Create a new branch is quick AND simple
 >>>>>>> feature1
-Create a new branch named dev.
+Create a new branch named dev  & modify bug.